alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 Now that we better understand the process for delivering content on the web, it's worth focusing on opportunities for optimization and enhancement.

-In a follow-up post, I'll demonstrate a few best practices when building the modern web with a simple web application in vanilla JavaScript.
+In <a href="/06-optimizing-site-performance">a follow-up post</a>, I demonstrate a few best practices when building the modern web with a simple web application in vanilla JavaScript.

 For more helpful resources on the subject, check out the following links.